devlooped/Extensions.AI/readme.md

    in code.
 2. A keyed service `AIContextProvider` with the same name as the agent.
 3. A keyed service `AIContext` with the same name as the agent.
-4. Configured `AIContext` sections pulled in via `use` setting for an agent.
+4. Aggregate of AI contexts pulled in via `use` setting for an agent.

 The first three alternatives enable auto-wiring of context providers or contexts registered in the service collection and are pretty self-explanatory.
 The last alternative allows even more declarative scenarios involving reusable and cross-cutting